-- Students who are 13 credits or more short of their requirement during a semester will be placed on notice for the following semester and must meet their SFC requirement in full the following semester. - Students who fail to meet their requirement in full during their semester of notice will receive a monetary fine and be assessed 2 disciplinary steps from the Student Life Office and will be placed on probation. - A student who fails to meet their requirement in full during probation will receive a monetary fine and be assessed 4 disciplinary steps from the Student Life Office, which results in dismissal from the University.
+- Students who are 13 credits or more short of their requirement during a semester will be placed on probation for the following semester, have a hold placed on their account until their fine is paid, and must meet their SFP requirement in full the following semester. - Students who fail to meet their requirement in full during their semester of probation will receive a monetary fine, have a hold placed on their account until their fine is paid, and be assessed 2 disciplinary steps from the Student Life Office and will remain on probation. - A student who fails to meet their requirement in full during their second semester on probation will receive a monetary fine, have a hold placed on their account until their fine is paid, and be assessed 4 disciplinary steps from the Student Life Office, which results in dismissal from the University.